-Burning Man has no way to deliver USPS, UPS or FedEx packages to participants on the playa.
+If you need a package delivered to Gerlach via USPS, you can send it via General Delivery, Gerlach, NV 89412.
+Burning Man has no way to deliver USPS, FedEx or UPS packages to participants on playa.
 Any participant packages sent to the Gerlach Burning Man office or post office box will be returned.